 An East Coast Law Firm had been using a location records storage and service provider for many years.
-After the provider was acquired by a large national records storage provider in 2012, the Firm noticed a change to the terms of their agreement, implementation of unreasonable price increases, and a significant decrease in the level of customer service they received.
+After the provider was acquired by a large national records storage provider, the Firm noticed a change to the terms of their agreement, implementation of unreasonable price increases, and a significant decrease in the level of customer service they received.

 A West Coast-based law firm founded more than 60 years ago, with offices all over the world, had a longstanding relationship with two large records storage vendors and three different contractual agreements for their 60,000 cubic feet of storage.

 Since the founding of this renowned oil and gas company in the 1980s, an accumulation of offsite storage cartons rose to 35,000.
 The company was in the middle of a 5-year storage agreement with an offsite storage vendor and was unfortunately stuck in an unfavorable contract, as service costs were consistently increasing.

 An established East Coast Medical Center was using two different records storage vendors with 11 different contractual agreements.
 A major vendor was storing over 38,000 cubic feet of records for the Medical Center, however due to the client having multiple contracts, the storage rates varied between $0.25 to $1.44 per cubic foot.
 Furthermore, the annual cost increase was upwards